How Can I Know I'm Purchasing the Right Health Insurance Policy?

 Lisa could also get lower monthly payments by choosing a bronze plan with a high deductible.
 In fact, she seems like a great candidate.
 Why pay for something she doesn't use?
 But what Lisa doesn't know is that in a few months she won't feel so good.
 After doctor visits and tests, she'll be diagnosed with diabetes.
 Now she has a health condition to manage — and a lot of bills to pay on top of her premium because she has to meet her high deductible before her insurance starts sharing costs.

 Everyone's life is different.
 But no one is immune to illness and injury.
 That's why there's health insurance.
-A good approach is to get a plan that balances the lowest out-of-pocket expenses with a monthly payment you can afford.
+A good approach is to get a health plan that balances the lowest out-of-pocket expenses with a monthly payment you can afford.
 That could be the right plan for you.

 A subsidy can help make your health insurance more affordable.
-When you're shopping for plans, you'll be able to see if you qualify for lower costs.
+When you're shopping for health plans, you'll be able to see if you qualify for lower costs.